sujata-shyam/foodOrderApp/README.md

 # foodOrderApp
+Client App related to the Good Food App

 This is a Food delivery App.
 It comprises of total three parts:
 1. Client's App, using which the client orders food (foodOrderApp)
 2. Restaurant's App, using which the restaurant receives, approves and processes the order (foodOrderRestaurantPartnerApp)